ankitects/anki-manual/src/deck-options.md

 We also recommend you keep the number of learning steps to a minimum.
-Evidence shows that repeating a card multiple times in a single day after you've remembered it does not significantly help in long term retention, so your time is better spent on other cards or a shorter study session.
+Evidence shows that repeating a card multiple times in a single day after you've remembered it does not significantly help in long-term retention, so your time is better spent on other cards or a shorter study session.

 #### Add-On Compatibility